build-on-aws/content/tutorials/navigating-amazon-eks/eks-cluster-windows-fargate/index.md

 ## Overview

-Using the eksctl cluster template that follows, you'll build an Amazon Windows EKS cluster that will be a mixture of Windows nodes running on EC2 and Linux node running on Fargate.
+Using the eksctl cluster template that follows, you'll build an Amazon Windows EKS cluster that will be a mixture of Windows nodes running on EC2 and Linux nodes running on Fargate.
 It configures the following components:

 * **Managed Node groups**: With Amazon EKS managed node groups, you don't need to separately provision or register the Amazon EC2 instances that provide compute capacity to run your Kubernetes applications.
-As part of this tutorial, we will create a managed node group using `WINDOWS_FULL_2022_x86_64` AMI with the help of `eksctl`.
+For Kubernetes v1.28, operating system compatibility for Windows nodes (and Pods) includes Windows Server 2019, and Windows Server 2022.
+Windows Server 2022 is built on the strong foundation of Windows Server 2019 with many innovations on management and security.
+As part of this tutorial, we will create a Windows managed node group using the Amazon EKS optimized Windows Server 2022 Full AMI,  `WINDOWS_FULL_2022_x86_64` with the help of `eksctl`.
 This node group will provide the compute capacity to run Windows workloads in the cluster.
+The Amazon EKS optimized AMI is built on top of Windows Server 2022, and it includes **containerd**, the **kubelet**, and the **AWS IAM Authenticator** to work with Amazon EKS out of the box.
-* **Fargate Profile**: [AWS Fargate](https://aws.amazon.com/fargate/) is a compute engine for EKS that removes the need to configure, manage, and scale EC2 instances.
+* **Fargate Profile**: [AWS Fargate](https://docs.aws.amazon.com/eks/latest/userguide/fargate-getting-started.html) is a compute engine for EKS that removes the need to configure, manage, and scale EC2 instances.
 Fargate ensures Availability Zone spread while removing the complexity of managing EC2 infrastructure and works to ensure that pods in a Replica Service are balanced across Availability Zones.
-In this tutorial, we will use Fargate to provide the compute capacity we need to run the core clusters components in the kube-system namespace.
+Each Pod running on Fargate gets its own worker node.
+Fargate automatically scales the worker nodes as Kubernetes scales pods.
+In this tutorial, we will use Fargate to provide the compute capacity we need to run the core cluster’s components like CoreDNS in the kube-system namespace.
+This way, we ease the burden of ensuring the availability and scalability of the CoreDNS pods in the cluster.
+* **Control plane logging**: Enable [Amazon EKS control plane logging](https://docs.aws.amazon.com/eks/latest/userguide/control-plane-logs.html), to provide audit and diagnostic logs directly from the Amazon EKS control plane to CloudWatch Logs.
+In this tutorial, we’ve enabled all the available control log type that corresponds to the available components of the Kubernetes control plane.

+To run Windows workloads on Amazon EKS, you’d need Windows nodes and a Linux node in the cluster.
+The Linux nodes are critical to the functioning of the cluster as they run core cluster’s components, and thus, for a production-grade cluster, such organization must ensure that the linux nodes are well architected for high availability.

+While Amazon EKS clusters must contain one or more Linux or Fargate nodes to run core system Pods that only run on Linux, such as CoreDNS, organizations seeking to reduce operational overhead in managing a Windows EKS cluster can leverage the benefits of Managed Node groups and Fargate.

 ## Step 1: Configure the Cluster